proximax-storage/go-xpx-dfms-api-http/README.md

 ## Background

-DFMS(Decentralized File Management System) - is a new advanced technology developed by [ProximaX](https://www.proximax.io/) which represents the Storage Layer of the platform.
+DFMS(Decentralized File Management System) - is a new advanced technology developed by [ProximaX](https://www.proximax.io/) which represents the Storage Layer of ProximaX infrastructure platform solution.

-DFMS provides ann easy-to-use decentralized market of disk space using the Blockchain and the DLT powdered with cryptography magic.
+DFMS provides an easy-to-use decentralized market of disk space using the Blockchain and the DLT powdered with cryptography magic.

+## Requirements

+    go version 1.12 or higher

 ## Install